Spaqin/spaq-in/src/posts/pov-fpv-path.md

 Suddenly, I see the video signal failing.
 The snowy noise overtakes my screen.
 Something gave in, maybe the VTX antenna?
 I thought I know what I need to do - bring it down, closer.
 I switch to angle mode to ensure the drone is level to try to catch it, but by the time I take off my goggles it's already coming to the ground.
 I just hear a crashing noise, somewhere.
 I have no control link, and no video feed.
 I walk around the field, fairly clueless, when the controller catches a glimpse of the signal.
 Rocks are opaque to RF, so there is a connection, and some hope it's not stuck on a tree on the mountain.

 Reviewing the video footage, the feed came back for just few frames, telling me a little more about where it went.
 It seemed to be already below the face of the cliff.
 But how do you find it?
 I have a link, so the battery wasn't disconnected.
 I arm the drone and try to move it, listening for the whine of motors.
 Nothing.
 Walk to another spot, try again.
 That's how I did it with the whoop before.
 I was already somewhat devastated; a thousand HK dollars gone on the first flight!
 Already thinking of a new build... but I hear the motors whining.

+It was stuck on a tree in a barely accessible spot, with the battery ejected from the strap and hanging, with no damage.
+I got stupid lucky.
+That same day, besides a new camera, I also ordered a buzzer.
+These have to be somewhat special, not like the PC ones, they need external voltage and a signal to beep.

+## Getting the hang of it

+I flew it few more times and got way more confident than I ever did with the 5".
+So I got a Runcam Thumb to stick on top of it without being too heavy, for more cinematic views.

+Sure, not doing any flights in the city, but I took it up Kowloon Peak where it would be pretty windy; one stressful flight later I realized I don't have an SD card in my goggles so it would be very difficult to find it if I crashed without a DVR.
+Would've flown again if not for that!

+I also took it to Po Toi island, where without much interference I had a few fun runs.
+There's a realization somewhere that we're building machines that can fly very high, but it's actually most fun to hang close to the ground.

+I also installed a tiny GPS, for potential longer range ops and GPS rescue.
+The whole build has become incredibly messy, but it works and props are not cutting anything.
+And it still feels nice to fly.
+I upgraded the camera.
+And we just arrived to now.

+# What will the future hold?

+More flying.
+Of course I don't always have the time (or desire, or weather, or confidence) to do so.
+Biggest problem is probably traveling to places that have enough free space and no people that could ~~snitch~~ be bothered.
+Hopefully, with a personal transportation device that I'm working to get a license for, it will be less of an issue.
+Still, coming back to places I've been to is an acceptable compromise, to polish up the skills, or try new tricks.

+I even returned to simulator flying with LiftOff to practice tricks.
+I get dizzy with it very quickly so they're not long sessions, but I still get some stick time even if I can't be bothered to go out.

+Long term I would definitely want to switch to digital, but all systems have pros and cons; HDZero has no recording capabilities, Walksnail seems half dead and DJI's problem is that it's a massive corporation and I wouldn't want to support a monopoly; and a common disadvantage is of course price.
+Flying wise?
+I'm quite content with the quads I have, so if anything happens, it's after I crash or lose one.

+Has this article cleared anything up for you?
+If you're into FPV already, there's no new information here; but if you're new or curious, does it give a better idea of everything involved?